How to Chew Food Properly

-There's really no perfect way to chew your food, as factors like the type of food and the condition of your teeth can affect how you break down what you eat.
+There's no perfect way to chew your food, as factors like the type of food and the condition of your teeth can affect how you break down what you eat.
 There are, however, some guidelines to make sure your food has been properly chewed before you swallow.
 You might, for instance, choose a goal of "chews" to hit before you swallow, such as 20.
-You can also simply make sure your food is completely pulverized before you swallow and begin digesting.
+You can also make sure your food is completely pulverized before you swallow and begin digesting.

-Chewing might seem like a no-brainer, but the way you eat can contribute a lot to your overall health.
+Chewing your food might seem like a no-brainer, but the way you eat can contribute a lot to your overall health.
 Take time to slow down, eat mindfully and chew slowly, and you could find you eat less and enjoy your food even more.